kin-cheung/OllamaTestGenerator/README.md

 - IntelliJ IDEA (Community or Ultimate) version 2022.2 through 2024.3
 - Java 17 or later
-- [Ollama](https://ollama.ai/) installed locally with a language model that can generate code (recommended: llama3 or codellama)
+- [Ollama](https://ollama.ai/) installed locally with a language model that can generate code (recommended: qwen2.5-coder:7b)

 ## Installation